MicrosoftDocs/appcenter-docs/docs/distribution/faq.md

  ![FAQ: how to inspect iOS console log](~/distribution/images/inspect_ios_console_log.png)
 5. Start the installation of your app.

 During the installation, you might see warnings or errors.
-If you need help with those messages, please save the log as a .txt file and send it to [support](~/general/support-center.md).
+If you need help with those messages, save the log as a .txt file and send it to [support](~/general/support-center.md).